oat-sa/tao-calculator-fe/README.md

 ├── .github
 │   └── workflows       # github action workflows
 ├── build               # standalone package generated
-├── src                 # root of the source files
+├── sandbox             # sandbox for playing with the engine locally ├── src                 # root of the source files
 │   ├── core            # source files for the core engine │   │   └── strategies  # a set of strategies for internal features